LucasJohnBrooks/manifest-plugin/README.md

 ## 🙌 Contributing

-Contributions, suggestions, and issue reports are warmly welcome!
+We love contributions ❤️
-Please open an issue or submit a pull request.
+Fork, improve, and submit a pull request.

 ---